Visitation regulation since 8 July 2024

 What is a Relationship Enhancing Visit (RBB)?

-RBB gives detainees the opportunity to receive unsupervised visits once a month.
-This type of visit helps maintain and strengthen ties with family and partners, which is important for the return of the detainee to society.
-Detainees can thus spend time with their loved ones in a peaceful and personal environment.
+RBB gives detainees the opportunity to receive a visit once a month without supervision.
+This type of visit helps them maintain and strengthen their bond with their partner.
+This is important for the detainee’s return to society.
+In this way, detainees can spend time with their partner in a calm and personal setting.

 Criteria for Relationship Enhancing Visit